 - Little Miss Badass: Krissy.

 - Machete Mayhem: Aidan and Josephine wield machetes.

 - Make-Out Point: Fuller Point, where you can park overlooking a dam.

-- Mangst: Sam tries to get Dean to talk about Castiel attacking him in "Goodbye Stranger" (S08, E17).
+- Mangst: Sam tries to get Dean to talk about mind-controlled-Castiel nearly killing him in "Goodbye Stranger" (S08, E17):

 Dean: What, like my feelings?